 - Don't omit relevant findings, even those that don't support your predictions

-5. Discussion: interpret and describe the significance of your findings in light of what is already known about the research area you're investigating.
-Your Discussion should include:
+4. Discussion: interpret and describe the significance of your findings in light of what is already known about the research area you're investigating.
+Your Discussion shoul:

-6. References List: a list of the sources you cited (not your annotated bibliography)
+5. References List: a list of the sources you cited

 For more writing help, contact the Writing Center and make an online appointment to meet with one of their consultants.